Ardnys/venv-rs/README.md

 - [ ] windows compatibility
 - [ ] popup confirmation as a flag
 - [ ] config file
+    - [ ] configure which shells are printed
+    - [ ] configure table printing or plain text printing

 [Ratatui]: https://ratatui.rs